-Matching of the crystal oscillator with the nominal frequency must be performed with the parasitic capacitance on the board included.
-Select a quartz crystal and optimize the $C_q$ value in accordance with the flowchart below.
+Matching of the quartz crystal with the nominal frequency must be performed with the parasitic capacitance on the board included.
+Select a quartz crystal and optimize the $C_g$ value in accordance with the flowchart below.

 - \1.
 Request a quartz crystal manufacturer for a matching evaluation between the IC and the quartz crystal.
-The recommended quartz crystal characteristic value is $C_L$ value (load capacitance) = 6 pF.
-When using the IC and a quartz crystal in the environment exceeding Ta = +85°C, it is recommended to ensure that the oscillation allowance is at least seven times at normal temperature. - \2.
+The recommended quartz crystal characteristic values are, $C_L$ value (load capacitance) = 6 pF, $R_1$ value (equivalent serial resistance) = 65 k $\Omega$ max. - \2.
 The $C_g$ value must be selected on the actual PCB since it is affected by parasitic capacitance.
 Select the external $C_g$ value in a range of 0 pF to 9.1 pF. - \3.
 Adjust the rotation angle of the variable capacitance so that the capacitance value is slightly smaller than the center, and confirm the oscillation frequency and the center value of the variable capacitance.
 This is done in order to make the capacitance of the center value smaller than one half of the actual capacitance value because a smaller capacitance value increases the frequency variation.

-Figure 52 Quartz Crystal Setting Flow
+Figure 57 Quartz Crystal Setting Flow